kubernetes/enhancements/keps/sig-scheduling/2926-job-mutable-scheduling-directives/README.md

 ## Proposal

-The proposal is to relax update validation of scheduling bits of jobs that have never been unsuspended, specifically node affinity, node selector and tolerations.
+The proposal is to relax update validation of scheduling bits of jobs that have never been unsuspended, specifically node affinity, node selector, tolerations, annotations and labels of the pod template.

 This has no impact on the job-controller.
 The job controller has no dependency on those scheduling directives expressed in a job's pod template.